TaVodic/BPC-DE1-project/README.md

 ### Transmitter

-We transmit the output signal form FPGA board via IR LED, which we feed with NPN transistor, because the FPGA port cannot supply enough current.
-We also used an external LED and buzzer to demonstrate the outgoing morse signal.
+We transmit the output signal form FPGA board via IR LED, which we feed with NPN transistor, because the FPGA PMOD port cannot supply enough current.
+We also used an external white LED and buzzer to demonstrate the outgoing morse signal.

 ### Receiver